 As stipulated by rules and regulations in Mainland China, the Group has participated in state-sponsored defined contribution retirement schemes for its employees in Mainland China.
+The contribution of the Group are calculated on certain percentages of the average employee salary, subject to a certain ceiling, as agreed by the government authority.
 The Group has no further obligations for the actual payment of post-retirement benefits beyond the contributions.
 The state-sponsored retirement schemes are responsible for the entire post-retirement benefit obligations payable to the retired employees.